actions/actions-runner-controller/README.md

 * enterprise:admin (Full control)

-_Note: when you deploy enterprise runners they will get access to organisations, however, access to the repositories themselves is **NOT** allowed by default.
+_Note: When you deploy enterprise runners they will get access to organisations, however, access to the repositories themselves is **NOT** allowed by default.
 Each GitHub organisation must allow enterprise runner groups to be used in repositories as an initial one time configuration step, this  only needs to be done once after which it is permanent for that runner group._

 ---

 Once you have created the appropriate token, deploy it as a secret to your Kubernetes cluster that you are going to deploy the solution on:

+**Kubectl Deployment:**

 ```shell
 kubectl create secret generic controller-manager \
     -n actions-runner-system \
     --from-literal=github_token=${GITHUB_TOKEN}
 ```

+**Helm Deployment:**

+Configure your values.yaml, see the chart's [README](./charts/actions-runner-controller/README.md) for deploying the secret via Helm

 ## Usage